ciscolevisama/Hand-Flapping-Detection/README.md

 This project extends the baseline framework of **Mohammed (2023)** and was supervised by **Dr. Zati Hakim Azizul Hasan**
 at the Department of Artificial Intelligence, Faculty of Computer Science and Information Technology, Universiti Malaya.

 ---

-## 🧩 License

-This repository is distributed under the **MIT License**.
-Raw video data from the **ASBD dataset** is not redistributed here due to privacy and licensing constraints.
-Processed features and trained models are available upon reasonable request.

----